PowerShell/PowerShell/docs/dev-process/coding-guidelines.md

 * Use `dict.TryGetValue` instead of `dict.Contains` and `dict[<key>]` when retrieving value from a `Dictionary`.
   In this way you can avoid hashing the key twice.

+## Security Considerations

+Security is an important aspect of PowerShell and we need to be very careful about changes that may introduce security risks.
+Reviewers of a PR should be sensitive to changes that may affect security.
+Some security related keywords may serve as good indicators, such as `crypto`, `encryption`, `decryption`, `certificate`, `authenticate`, `ssl/tls` and `protected data`.

+When facing a PR with such changes, the reviewers should request a designated security Subject Matter Expert (SME) to review the PR.
+Currently, @PaulHigin and @TravisEz13 are our security SMEs.
+See [CODEOWNERS](../../.github/CODEOWNERS) for more information about the area experts.

 ## Best Practices

 * Avoid hard-coding anything unless it's absolutely necessary.